 Criteria For Evaluating the Best Smart Watch

 The basic aspect that all the wearables on this list had to have was a heart rate monitor.
 Some are better than others.
 Some display the information directly while others require an app.
-But all of the devices have a heart rate monitor as the focal point of their viability on this list and in a training setting.
+But all of the devices have a heart rate monitor as the focal point of their viability on this list and in a training environment.